 Applicants to the MS CPD must have a bachelor’s degree that satisfies one of the following options:

-Bachelor of Science in Nutrition and Exercise Physiology from WSU
+- Bachelor of Science in Exercise Science/Physiology from a regionally-accredited university

-Bachelor of Science in Exercise Science/Physiology from another university
+- Bachelor of Science in Human Nutrition/Dietetics from a regionally-accredited university

 Eligible applicants must also have: